 Part III — Licensing of agents

-24. Application for licence
+24. Applications for licences

 (1) An application for a licence shall be made in writing and in a manner and form determined by the Commissioner in respect of such an application and shall contain such information as is required by the Commissioner in respect of such an application.